RakeshSharma1234/nagp-services-middleware-assignment/README.md

 ### 2. Run the application
 **Note:**
-1. For first time Run the Product and Order service only and hit the curl request for either placeOrder or updateOrder (as given in the last of this README file) in order to create the exchanges and queues automatically on rabbitMQ.
+1. For first time Run the Product and Order service in order to create the exchanges and queues automatically on rabbitMQ.
 2. After this you can start the Notification-1 and Notification-2 services.
+3. RabbitMQ exchanges and queues will be created on Order Service Startup.

 Run the below commands in each service base directory to start each application:
 1. `java -jar target/product-service-0.0.1-SNAPSHOT.jar`